7 Ways to Take on New Zealand’s Glaciers

 Walking tracks can take you up glacier valleys leading to the huge ice formation that created the valley!
 One example is the Pakihi Walk on Franz and Mt Fox Route.
 For more walks along glacier valleys to the glaciers’ terminal face, take a look at Glacier Country – Guide for Backpackers.

 5. Fly above a glacier

 Scenic flights by helicopter or plane give a nice relaxed view.
-Skydiving, however, mixes awesome views with a adrenaline rush!
-What’s more, New Zealand’s highest skydive with some of the most epic mountain and glacier scenery can be experience here with Skydive Franz.
+Skydiving, however, mixes awesome views with an adrenaline rush!
+What’s more, New Zealand’s highest skydive with some of the most epic mountain and glacier scenery can be experienced here with Skydive Franz.